NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Maxes out strength (1.5x) at 6 chips from 13
     - Builds 1/16th of a bar of meter
 TODO: Resolve above two 2A entries
+- 6B
-- 6B damage (+3) and stun increased
+    - Damage (+3) and stun increased
+    - Hitstun increased slightly to allow 5B to link
+    - Turns around back turned opponents
+- 6B(B)
-- 6B(B) is the strong uppercut (8B(B))
+    - Is the strong uppercut (8B(B))
+    - Cannot be done on the last two frames of 6B
+- 6B(A)
-- 6B(A) is a small bounce instead of stagger
+    - If holding down on frame 1 the attack will bounce instead of stagger
+    - 8 frames less endlag
+- 6BA(A) added as 5B(A)
+- 6BAA(A) added as 2A
 - 6BA(A) replaced with chips
+- 6BA6A added
 - 6A
     - Links into the final hit better
     - Ending hits twice
     - The first is a bounce and second hit is a hard knockdown
     - Knockbacks cleaned up to not be as severe
+    - Deflects projectiles and updates direction often
+    - Startup sped up by 4 frames
+    - Damage increased by 1 for each hit
 - 4B
-    - Untechable and high for the first two frames of the hitbox, then mid and techable
+    - Always a mid untechable bounce
     - Hitbox appears and disappears one frame later
     - Hitboxes are slightly larger
     - High crushes frames 46 - 69; 69 is last follow up frame for B